CodingCellist/codingcellist.github.io/content/en/post/intro-to-decidable-equality/index.md

 ## Acknowledgements

-- Zoe Stafford (z-snails/z_snail) and Guillaume Allais (gallais) for help with understanding `rewrite` and `void`.
+* Zoe Stafford (z-snails/z_snail) and Guillaume Allais (gallais) for help with understanding `rewrite` and `void`.
-- Tom Harley (magnostherobot) for reading this once I'd published it, and spotting that I'd confused "injective" for "congruent".
+* Maggie Harley (magnostherobot) for reading this once I'd published it, and spotting that I'd confused "injective" for "congruent".
-- the hacker known as "Alex" (mangopdf), for making me realise I was [writing a textbook when I didn't need to](https://mango.pdf.zone/i-give-you-feedback-on-your-blog-post-draft-but-you-dont-send-it-to-me)
+* the hacker known as "Alex" (mangopdf), for making me realise I was [writing a textbook when I didn't need to](https://mango.pdf.zone/i-give-you-feedback-on-your-blog-post-draft-but-you-dont-send-it-to-me)
+* emdash, Madman Bob, and Denis Buzdalov on discord for catching and correcting my mistake about `Void` being fully defined, not forward-declared.

 ## Would you like to know more?